shafifaisal/Instant-Password-Generator/README.md

 <h2>About the Project</h2>
 <p>
-Shoplix Password Generator is a lightweight and user-friendly web tool designed to help users create strong, secure, and random passwords for their online accounts.
+iPassGenerator Password Generator is a lightweight and user-friendly web tool designed to help users create strong, secure, and random passwords for their online accounts.
 </p>